Davidek776/GMD-Project/DESIGN_DOCUMENT.md

 <!-- Simon 1 -->
 ### Genre
-Define the genre of the game and briefly explain how it fits within that genre.
+2D cooperative platformer 🕹️
 <!-- David 2 -->
 ### Art Style
 Describe the intended art style, including visual themes, color schemes, and overall aesthetic.

 <!-- Simon 1 -->
 ### Sound Design
-Outline the approach to sound design, including music, sound effects, and voiceovers.
+The overall approach to sound design is to have a thematic background music and unique sound effects.
+The aim is to also have an AI generated voiceovers.

 ## Detailed & Game System Design